clojure-numerics/core.matrix.stats/README.md

 (mean [[1 2 3] [4 5 6] [7 8 9] [10 11 12]])
 => [5.5 6.5 7.5]

-;; calculate the variance of a set of numbers (variance [1 2 3 4 5])
+;; calculate the sample variance of a set of numbers (variance [1 2 3 4 5])
 => 2.5
 ```